 When the oil percentage is below 0%, it means that your oil has run out.
-And when the metal parts are not greased, overheating, premature wear and tear, and other damage is on the horizon.
+When the metal parts are not greased, overheating, premature wear and tear, and other damage is on the horizon.

 So you must bring your car in for a routine maintenance schedule.
-It’s possible that you’ve driven more miles than recommended or the oil quality has deteriorated to the point where the entire vehicle can no longer function as it should.
+You may have driven more miles than recommended or the oil quality has deteriorated to the point where the entire vehicle can no longer function as it should.